Mrs. America (contest): Forerunner pageant

 Prior to the current Mrs. America pageant, there was an earlier pageant of the same name.
-The pageant was created by public relations executive Bert Nevins in 1936 as a promotion for his client, Palisades Amusement Park in New Jersey.
+The pageant was created by public relations executive Bert Nevins in 1936 as a promotion for his client, Palisades Amusement Park.
 When Nevins sold the pageant in 1963, it was the only nationally televised beauty pageant for married women.

 By 1964, participants were graded on cooking, sewing, ironing, party preparation and other homemaking abilities, family psychology, grooming, poise, personality, and general attractiveness.
 Winners included: